ten3roberts/flax/guide/src/fundamentals/relations.md

 ```
 ## Associated values

 In addition to linking between entities, a relation can also store additional data just like a component.
-This can be used to create weighted graphs or storing other additional information such as physical joint parameters
+This can be used to create weighted graphs or storing other additional information such as physical joint parameters.

+Since relations behave like separate components, each value on a relation is specific to that link, and as such saves you the hassle of managing a separate list of values for each connection on an entity.

 The following shows a more complete example of how to traverse and calculate the forces between entities connected via springs using hook's law.